agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 !
 Perform as user with root privileges
 ```

 Finally, it's time to start the services!
-The systuner service is first, since the validator service calls upon it:
+The systuner service is first, since the validator application calls upon it:
 ```bash
 sudo systemctl enable --now systuner.service
 ```